-These instructions apply to a new Adirondack-Aire chassis designed to replace an existing Singer/McQuay/ Reminton EK Packaged Terminal Air Conditioner, (PTAC).
-The chassis is part of a complete system, which consists of the chassis, evaporator blower assembly with electric or hydronic heat section, control box, wall sleeve, outdoor louver and room cabinet.
-The chassis contains the compressor, indoor and outdoor heat exchangers, vent damper (optional), condenser fan/motor assembly, and controls.
+These instructions apply to a new chassis designed to replace an existing Packaged Terminal Air Conditioner, (PTAC), of identical or compatible dimensions(typical chassis illustration, Fig. 1).
+The chassis is a part of a complete system, which consists of the chassis, wall sleeve, outdoor louver, room cabinet, and if utilized a separate heat section.
+The chassis contains the compressor, indoor and outdoor heat exchangers, optional electric heat element, fan motors & fans, and controls.
 The Adirondack-Aire replacement chassis fits the existing wall sleeves and room cabinets without modification.
-Using Adirondack-Aire replacements eliminates the need for room and exterior wall renovation and is the solution that puts the property back in service quickly and at the lowest total cost.
+Using Adirondack-Aire replacements eliminates the need for room and exterior wall renovation and is the solution that gets the property back in service quickly and at the lowest total cost.
+Choose the optional room cabinet to give the unit a brand new look and improve room aesthetics.
+Wall sleeves, outdoor louvers, and heat sections are also available from the factory.